Yimo-Liu-13196/ShellHacks-2025/README.md

 # HealthcareLoop Agent Builder

+Project Prompt: ShellHacks Healthcare Agent System
+We are building a hackathon demo for Google Cloud’s Autonomous AI Agent Challenge.
+The solution must use Agent Builder (ADK) and highlight both a continuous supervision loop and parallel planner agents.
+Our domain: healthcare support with four user-facing capabilities—appointment scheduling, insurance lookup, medical records retrieval, and a general health Q&A chatbot.

 The `healthcare_loop.adk.yaml` file defines the Agent Builder project **HealthcareLoop**.
 It wires planner/executor REST actions for scheduling, insurance, and medical-record workflows, and exposes a model action for general health questions.
 Point the variables at the services contained in this repo